 Visit one of our stately homes ranging from the Elizabethan Longleat House, Wilton House with its Tudor origins, Palladian-style Lydiard House and the Merchant’s House in Marlborough, the house of a prosperous silk mercer.
 Explore some of Wiltshire’s ecclesiastical heritage in some of our historic churches that open to the public.

 During the industrial revolution, the Kennet & Avon Canal was created linking Bristol to Reading by water.
 The canal although no longer used for industrial reasons is still a very thriving place and is the perfect spot for a stroll or cycle along the tow path.
+Look out for Crofton Beam Engines near Marlborough and the Caen Hill Locks near Devizes which both form part of the impressive canal.
 One of the key drivers in the Industrial Revolution was Isambard Kingdom Brunel.
 Brunel was responsible for developing the Great Western Railway, still celebrated today in Swindon’s STEAM Museum.
 Explore more of Wiltshire’s Industrial Heritage.

 Learn more about the history of Wiltshire at the Wiltshire Museum and Salisbury Museum and if you are searching your heritage then the Wiltshire History Centre in Chippenham should be your first point of call.